Entra ID Excessive Account Lockouts Detected

 - Legacy applications without modern auth support may repeatedly fail and trigger Smart Lockout.

-- Internal IPs or cloud-hosted automation with expected failure behavior.
+- Cloud-hosted automation with expected failure behavior.

 Response and remediation